colachg/project_euler/README.md

 # project_euler

-This project is used ti learn golang in practice.
+This project is used to learn golang in practice.

+You can use your favorite language to solve these problems, PRs are welcome.